01 April - 31 October

 Sun 9.30 - 16.00

-Installed in the triumphal arch of the choir in 1616, the rood screen was a limited copy of the one in Tournai Cathedral.
-Moved to the back of the central nave in 1758, it was there that the work was damaged in 1940.
-Its railing was fortunately removed in 1941 before its vaults collapsed.
-Like many pieces of furniture of the genre, the rood screen of Lessines represents various episodes of the Passion but is also populated with statues and coats of arms.
-Its main elements - large scenes, niches, statues and spandrels of the arcades - are displayed in the Space of Memory.
+Installed in the choir’s triumphal arch in 1616, the rood screen was a reduced copy of that in Tournai Cathedral.
+Moved to the rear of the central nave in 1758, it was damaged there in 1940; fortunately its railing was removed in 1941 before the vaults collapsed.
+Typical of its kind, it shows Passion scenes with statues and coats of arms.
+Its main parts—panels, niches, statues and spandrels—are now displayed in the Memorial Space.

 These 86 modillions, intended to support the edges of the oak shingle vaults of the various chapels, were commissioned from the Belgian artist Basile Lamon, winner of the Prix de Rome in 1947.
 The sculptor was inspired by subjects from the Old and New Testaments, Eucharistic symbols, but also by the various trades involved in the restoration.
 To discover these sculptures, don't forget to bring binoculars, or go to the Sainte-Barbe chapel where their photos are on display!